Frequently Asked Questions

 Why did I receive a letter from the Office of Academic Integrity & Student Conduct?

 The letter you received might indicate that the Office of Academic Integrity & Student Conduct received a report regarding an incident involving possible violations of the Code of Conduct, and a Student Conduct Officer requests an opportunity to discuss this incident and allegations of policy violation with you.

 What happens during the Administrative Meeting?

-The Administrative Meeting is an opportunity to give you (as an Authorized Signer for the Registered Campus Organization) an opportunity to respond to the allegations, and if found responsible, to be advised of the possibility of sanctions.
+The Administrative Meeting is an opportunity to give you (as an official representative for the Registered Campus Organization) an opportunity to respond to the allegations, and if found responsible, to be advised of the possibility of sanctions.
 At the Administrative Meeting, the appointed Student Conduct Officer will:

 - Inform you of the specific allegations made against the Registered Campus Organization

 - Indicate the applicable University policy(ies) or campus regulations alleged to have been violated